Sales Territory

 Sales territory maps improve business performance by enabling optimized resource allocation, better target coverage, and more efficient lead distribution.
 They help sales teams focus on high-value regions, track performance metrics, and make data-driven decisions that boost sales and customer engagement.

-What data is needed to create a sales territory map?
+What are the essential components of a sales territory map?

 Ready to make sales commissions your strongest revenue lever?